kubernetes-sigs/azurefile-csi-driver/docs/install-csi-driver-master.md

-## Install azurefile CSI driver development version on a Kubernetes cluster
+## Install azurefile CSI driver master version on a Kubernetes cluster

 ### Install by kubectl
 ```console